 Welcome to our world of chicken keeping.
 A place where everything is not quite what it seems.
 A world where once there was no noise in the garden, where no crooning from contented voices happened and where chicken poo seemed something only mad people even looked at – let alone touched.
 This has become our world and we welcome you to it.

 Now I am not the most prolific blogger in the world as you may find out but I do have an enduring passion for these lovable and interactive creatures.
+They are my guilty pleasure and also my happy place of calm.
 So much so, that I could not imagine life without them.

 This is Doris.
-She is a Lohmann Brown.
+She is a Lohmann Brown and an ex-batt.
 She was one of our first chickens.
-A very lucky girl as she was rescued from a battery farm existence and was destined for the knackers yard.
+A very lucky girl as she was rescued through the British Hen Welfare Trust from a battery farm existence and was destined for the knackers yard.
 She came to us virtually oven ready, with two friends that we called Queenie and Beryl, and she blossomed into the lovely hen you see here.
-We are so lucky to have rescued her as she taught us a lot about chicken-kind and so our story began….
+We are so lucky to have rescued her as she taught us a lot about chicken-kind and so our unlikely story began….